Man accused of kidnapping woman last seen in Boston to be charged with mutilating dead body

-NEW CASTLE COUNTY, Del.
-(WHDH) — A Rhode Island man accused of kidnapping a 23-year-old Lynn woman who was last seen leaving a nightclub in Boston over the weekend will be arraigned on several criminal charges, including refusal to report the young mother’s death with intent to conceal a crime and mutilation of a dead human body, court documents said.
+A Rhode Island man accused of kidnapping a 23-year-old Lynn woman who was last seen leaving a nightclub in Boston over the weekend will be arraigned on several criminal charges, including refusal to report the young mother’s death, intent to conceal a crime, and mutilation of a dead human body, court documents said.

 Authorities in Delaware’s New Castle County have charged Louis D. Coleman III, 32, of Providence, as a fugitive from Rhode Island after he was captured Thursday on Interstate 95 in Wilmington with the body of Jassy Correia, the mother of a 2-year-old girl, in the trunk of his car, her grief-stricken brother told 7News.